Social Security Numbers

 You may be asked to provide your SSN when opening a bank account, signing a lease, applying for a credit card, purchasing a mobile phone plan, etc. If you are not employed in the US, and a cell phone carrier, bank, landlord, etc asks for your SSN, you should explain that you are not eligible for one.
 If you do not have a SSN, you will not have a financial credit history, and therefore you may be asked to pay a higher deposit for certain services.

 If you are issued a SSN, only share it with those who have a legitimate reason for requesting it (an employer, utility provider, landlord, etc.) to avoid becoming a victim of identity left.
 Be sure to keep your Social Security card in a safe place.
 Do not carry it in your wallet.

 - Immigration document [I-20 (F-1s only), DS-2019 (J-1s only), I-797 (non-F/J visa holders)]

 If you fall into one of the following categories, you should also bring:

 F-1 students only

-If you're applying for an SSN based on on-campus employment, you should also bring:
+If you are applying for an SSN based on on-campus employment, you will also need to bring:

 An offer letter from your on-campus employer or service-fellowship provider (download a template).
 You can apply as early as 30 days before your employment start date.
 The letter must include the following to be accepted by SSA:-Date letter was created